truenas/middleware/docs/userguide/freenas_sharing.rst

 ~~~~~~~~~~

 The next step is to configure authorized initiators, or the systems which are allowed to connect to the iSCSI targets on the FreeNAS® system.
 To configure
-which systems can connect, use :menuselection:`Services --> ISCSI --> Initiators --> Add Initiator`, shown in Figure 10.5c.
+which systems can connect, use :menuselection:`Sharing --> Block (iSCSI) --> Initiators --> Add Initiator`, shown in Figure 10.5c.

 **Figure 10.5c: Adding an iSCSI Initiator**